meandair/rweather-decoder/README.md

 # rweather-decoder

-Decoders for various weather reports.
+Decoders of various weather reports.

-The decoders are binary applications that store decoded reports in JSON files, which are suitable for further machine processing.
+The decoders are command-line interface (CLI) applications that store decoded reports in JSON files, which are suitable for further machine processing.

 ## Roadmap